ongov/ontario-design-system/packages/ontario-design-system-global-styles/README.md

 ## Artchitecture

-For this package, we are using Harry Roberts' Inverted Triangle CSS (ITCSS) method of organizing code (read more here: https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).
+For this package, we are using Harry Roberts' Inverted Triangle CSS (ITCSS) method of organizing code.
 The inverted triangle organizes code along three axes:

 - Generic to explicit
 - Low specificity to high specificity